Ultimaker/Meta/code_conventions.md

 Code Conventions
 =======
 Below all code conventions which must be followed in all newly committed code.
+The next section is on guidelines, which are allowed to be broken in certain cases.

 Bracketing and indenting
 -----